artetxem/vecmap/README.md

   - EN AN  |  Coverage: 64.98%  Accuracy: 76.59% (sem: 79.63%, syn: 75.27%)
 ```

-The ACL 2017 script runs in about 4 days in our modest cluster and produces the following output, which corresponds to Table 1 and 2 in the paper (note that you might see some minor differences for the 25 word seed dictionary due to the non-determinism when the dictionary size is smaller than the dimensionality of the embeddings):
+The ACL 2017 script runs in about 4 days in our small cluster and produces the following output, which corresponds to Table 1 and 2 in the paper (note that you might see some minor differences for the 25 word seed dictionary due to the underdetermined mapping when the dictionary size is smaller than the dimensionality of the embeddings):

 ```
 --------------------------------------------------------------------------------